Weak containment of representation on topological groupoids: Amenability and Induced Representation

 \section{Amenability and Induced Representation}

 In this section, we prove some properties of amenable groupoids in terms of weak containment of representations.
-We prove a groupoid version of Greenleaf's theorem. \begin{defi} A locally compact groupoid $G$ satisfies $weak~ Frobenious ~property$ if for every closed wide subgroupoid $H$ with $G/H$ having a full equivariant measure system $\mu$ and unitary representation $\pi$ of $G$, $\pi \prec (ind_{H}^{G}(\pi_{|_{H}}),\mu)$. \end{defi} The following theorem provides a relation between amenable groupoid and $weak~ Frobenious ~property$.
-This is a groupoid version of the well known Greenleaf's theorem. \begin{thm} Let $G$ be a locally compact groupoid, then $G$ is amenable iff $G$ satisfies $weak~ Frobenious ~property$.
+We prove a groupoid version of Greenleaf's theorem. \begin{defi} A locally compact groupoid $G$ satisfies weak Frobenius property if for every closed wide subgroupoid $H$ with $G/H$ having a full equivariant measure system $\mu$ and unitary representation $\pi$ of $G$, $\pi \prec (\operatorname{ind}_{H}^{G}(\pi_{|_{H}}),\mu)$. \end{defi} The following theorem provides a relation between amenable groupoid and $weak~ Frobenious ~property$.
+This is a groupoid version of the well known Greenleaf's theorem. \begin{thm} Let $G$ be a locally compact groupoid, then $G$ is amenable iff $G$ satisfies weak Frobenius property.

 \end{thm} \begin{proof} Suppose $G$ is amenable.
-It is enough to show that $1_{G} \prec ind_{H}^{G}(1_{H})$.
+It is enough to show that $1_{G} \prec \operatorname{ind}_{H}^{G}(1_{H})$.
 This is because, using Theorem $3.1$ and Lemma $3.3$, we get

 Since $G$ is amenable, using Proposition $4.3$, $G/H$ possesses a topological invariant mean.
-Let $K$ be a compact set in $G$ and $\epsilon >0$, then by Theorem $4.2$, there exist a $\varphi \in C_{c}^{+}(G/H)$ such that $\|\varphi\|_{\mu,1}\leq 1, \int_{G/H}\varphi d\mu^{u}>1-\frac{\epsilon}{2}$ for all $u \in r(K)$ and for $(x,u) \in K \times r(K) \cap G* G^{0}$.
+Let $K$ be a compact set in $G$ and $\varepsilon >0$.
+Then by Theorem $4.2$, there exist a $\varphi \in C_{c}^{+}(G/H)$ such that $\|\varphi\|_{\mu,1}\leq 1, \int_{G/H}\varphi d\mu^{u}>1-\frac{\varepsilon}{2}$ for all $u \in r(K)$ and for $(x,u) \in (K \times r(K)) \cap (G* G^{0})$.

 Define, $\xi(g)= \varphi(gH)^{1/2}, \forall g \in G$.
 It can be easily seen that $\xi \in \mathcal{F}^{1_{H}}(G)$.
 Then,

 For $g\in K$,